ravidziv/academic-kickstart/content/publication/dualib/index.md

 abstract: We present a new framework, the Dual Information Bottleneck (dualIB), which resolves some of the known drawbacks of the Information Bottleneck.
 We provide a theoretical analysis of the dualIB framework and  solving for the structure of its solutions.
 To approach large scale problems, we present a novel variational formulation of the dualIB for Deep Neural Networks.
 In experiments on several data-sets, we compare it to a variational form of the IB.

 # Summary.
 An optional shortened abstract.
 summary: A new framework, which resolves some of the known drawbacks of the Information Bottleneck.
-We provide a theoretical analysis of the dualIB framework and  solving for the structure of its solutions and present a novel variational formulation for DNNs.
+We provide a theoretical analysis of the framework, finding the structure of its solutions and present a novel variational formulation for DNNs.

 tags:
 - Source Themes
-featured: false
+featured: true

 links:
 #name: Custom Link
 #url: http://example.org
 url_pdf: https://arxiv.org/pdf/2006.04641.pdf
 url_code: https://github.com/ravidziv/dual_IB
-u#rl_dataset: '#'
+#url_dataset: '#'
-u#rl_poster: '#'
+#url_poster: '#'
 #url_project: ''
 #url_slides: ''
 #url_source: '#'